malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 are typically measured along a single lattice direction.
 [@Tang2013;@Tymczak1990;@Burke1988;@Broughton1982a]
-This is done by creating a slab geometry, which is a region of perfect crystal of the desired geometry onto which the liquid can attach and grow.
+This is done by creating a slab geometry, a region of perfect crystal of the desired geometry onto which the liquid can attach and grow.
 The slab geometry allows for measuring both melting and growth and creates a highly controlled environment for growth.